Chapter 19 Neural Networks

 19.2 Convolutional Neural Networks in Keras

 Tensorflow can be hard and frustrating to install.
 Normally it works fine using either conda install tensorflow or pip install tensorflow.
 However, sometimes things may go wrong and it may be hard to find and fix the issues.
 In particular, pip normally installs the most recent version, even if it is incompatible with the rest of your packages.
 It also installs dependencies, and may upgrade certain packages, breaking the python installation in the process.
-In order to avoid messing with the rest of your system, we strongly recommend to install it in the virtual environment, such as anaconda.
+In order to avoid messing with the rest of your system, we strongly recommend to install it in a virtual environment.

 19.2.2 Example network in keras

 Let us re-implement the color spiral example from the Multi-Layer Perceptron section but this time using keras.
-There will be a few noteworthy differences:
+There will be a few differences we’ll discuss below:

 • Construction of the network itself is different in keras.